Going Overboard on a Data-Driven Approach (How to Avoid the Trap)

 The conversion rate is a vital SaaS marketing metric.
 It answers important questions like “Which marketing activities inspire people to take action?” and “How much traffic or how many email submissions does it take to gain a customer?”
 In other words, which marketing materials and campaigns drive value for your company?

 A conversion can take many forms.
 The visitor to lead conversion rate usually means the visitor gave you their email in exchange for a blog subscription, webinar registration, or free trial.
-For the marketer this is a win.
+For the marketer, this is a win.
 It means that someone (who was once an anonymous website visitor) agreed to engage with your company on a deeper level.

-A conversion in this case helps us answer the question “How many free trials does it take to create revenue for our company.”
+A conversion, in this case, helps us answer the question “How many free trials does it take to create revenue for our company.”
 In other words, if 1,000 people sign up for a free trial and 100 of them go on to subscribe to the paid version, your conversion rate would be 10% (100 divided by 1,000 = 0.1 or 10%).

 Marketers rely on your input and expertise throughout the customer lifecycle.
-But the content and campaigns that drive early adoption are critical because they require substantial upfront investment.
+But the content and campaigns that drive early adoption are critical because they require a substantial upfront investment.

 Long before a product or version release, your marketing team is hard at work – building an array of materials to promote your solution.
 Website pages, eBooks, blog posts, landing pages, and advertising copy are just a few examples.
 Each piece of content takes time, energy, and money to produce.
 And once completed, there’s an additional expense for promotion.
-In short, acquisition metrics matter to product managers because these expenses impact a metric your C-suite cares about; CAC (Customer Acquisition Cost).
+In short, acquisition metrics matter to product management because these expenses impact a metric your C-suite cares about; CAC (Customer Acquisition Cost).

 Acquisition metrics provide insight into the effectiveness of your marketing messages and campaigns.
 These metrics demonstrate how people discover you and whether your content is compelling enough to inspire action.
 From the product manager’s perspective, acquisition metrics are an indication of how well you’re communicating with the marketing team and whether your product is resonating with your target audience.

 SaaS businesses invest a lot of time and money into customer acquisition.
-So, once you gain a customer it makes sense that you’d like keep them around.
+So, once you gain a customer it makes sense that you’d like to keep them around.
 This is true for product managers and marketers alike.
 But marketers view retention metrics a little differently than product managers may.
 Retention for you might involve adding features to the product roadmap.
 Meanwhile, retention for your marketing peers could influence your company’s messaging and campaigns.